ChrisBAshton/smartresolution-org/view/installation.md

 All of the commands in the rest of this README are relative to the root of the repository.
 Therefore, when you've downloaded the repo, make sure you `cd smartresolution` to go into the top level of the repository before running any of the following commands.

-I've made a handy one-line installer script which installs all dependencies and creates and populates the database.
-You should run that script OR the manual installation - not both.

 ### Manual installation

 ```bash